Post-Brexit Customs in 2026 — What Has Actually Changed

 Outside of the EU, the UK now operates its own tariff schedule — the UK Global Tariff (UKGT) — rather than the EU's Common External Tariff.
 The UKGT was designed to be broadly similar to the CET to minimise disruption, but there are differences, and it has been amended since 2021.

 The UK has also built its own network of free trade agreements, many of which are continuity agreements rolled over from EU-era deals.
 More recently, the UK has negotiated new agreements — most notably joining CPTPP and completing deals with Australia and New Zealand.
-For businesses importing from these countries, it's worth checking whether the goods qualify for preferential rates under these agreements, as the savings can be significant.
+For businesses importing from these countries, it's worth checking whether the goods qualify for preferential rates under these agreements — the saving is the full UKGT rate, which on clothing, for example, is typically 12%.

 EORI Numbers Are Now Essential